Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

 Our results reveal a sharp and practically important distinction between two-arm and multi-arm designs.
 With two arms, the empirical success rule remains MMR-optimal, and heterogeneity in variances across arms does not alter the decision threshold.
 With three or more arms and heterogeneous variances, however, the empirical success rule is no longer optimal.
 The MMR decision boundaries become nonlinear and penalize high-variance arms, requiring stronger evidence to select them.
-Intuitively, arm-specific variance is irrelevant to optimal two-arm comparisons because the problem reduces to compare only the realized-reward difference between the two arms.
+Intuitively, for the two-arm case, arm-specific variance is irrelevant because the problem reduces to comparing only the realized reward difference between the two arms.
 However, arm-specific variance becomes critical once multiple options are compared simultaneously, as the winning arm must be superior over all other arms with different arm-specific variances.

-Formally, we study the problem of selecting the best arm after observing one single noisy signal vector whose distribution belongs to a location family with unknown location parameter.
+Formally, we study the problem of selecting the best arm after observing one noisy signal vector whose distribution belongs to a location family with an unknown location parameter vector.
 We adopt the regret loss and the frequentist minimax criterion following the MMR analyses in two-arm setups \citep[e.g.,][]{Manski2004,Manski2016,Manski2019,Manski2021,Hirano2009,Tetenov2012,Stoye2009,Stoye2012,HuZhuBrunskillWager2024,JooForthcoming}.
 Our frequentist approach to the decision problem yields a plug-in rule that does not require specifying or estimating a subjective prior, facilitating immediate practical applications.

-Directly solving for a DM’s minimax rule is typically intractable.
-Following \citet{Wald1945}’s dual formulation, we recast the problem as a zero-sum game against nature, who chooses a least-favorable prior (the prior that maximizes the Bayes risk), to which the DM responds with the Bayes rule.
+Directly solving for the MMR problem beyond the two-arm setup is typically intractable.
+To make progress, we recast the problem as a zero-sum game against nature, the dual formulation of the problem following \citet{Wald1945}.
+In this dual formulation, nature chooses a least-favorable prior to which the DM responds with the Bayes rule.
 We prove that nature’s least-favorable prior places exactly one support point in each region where a particular arm is optimal.
 We further prove that the corresponding Bayes rule is deterministic, unique, and therefore unique minimax for the original MMR problem.
 These results drastically simplify the numerical characterization and computation of the MMR-optimal policy.